alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/angular_spring/readme_23.md

 ---

-## The Trauma: Unexpected Ads and Browser Crashes
+## Unexpected Ads and Browser Crashes
 ### Stage 1: Strange Browser Behavior
 Users started reporting strange behavior:
 - Some users claimed they were redirected to suspicious websites while browsing the app.